serialport/node-serialport/README.md

 1. Clone this repo `git clone git@github.com:serialport/bindings-cpp.git`
 1. Run `npm install` to setup local package dependencies (run this any time you depend on a package local to this repo)
 1. Run `npm test` to ensure everything is working properly
+1. If you have a serial loopback device (TX to RX) you can run run `TEST_PORT=/path/to/port npm test` for a more comprehensive test suite.
+(Defaults to 115200 baud customize with the TEST_BAUD env.)
+You can use an arduino with the `test/arduino-echo` sketch.

 ### Developing Docs